BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 Adverse weather events are a significant cause of damage to human health as well as private and public property in the United States.
 This report analyzes the effects of weather events on the United States, with a focus on the health and economic consequences of adverse weather.
 The data used in this analysis is derived from the U.S. National Oceanic and Atmospheric Administration’s (NOAA) storm database from the years 1950 to 2011.

 This report concludes that adverse weather events have significant health and economic consequences in the United States, but that the weather patterns which cause the most damage to human life are not the same as those which cause the most damage to property.
-In particular, Tornados, Heat and Lightning cause the most human injuries and fatalities, while water-related weather events, particularly Floods and Hurricanes/Typhoons, cause by far the most economic damage to the United States.
-Tornados, however, tend to cause a great deal of damage to both private property as well as human lives.
+In particular, Tornadoes, Heat and Lightning cause the most human injuries and fatalities, while in general, water-related weather events, particularly Floods and Hurricanes/Typhoons, cause by far the most economic damage to the United States.
+Tornadoes, however,despite not being dependent on water, tend to cause a great deal of damage to both private property as well as human lives.

-This report concludes by noting that further study is necessary, and that in particular, expanding the analysis to the present day would offer additional insights.
-In particular, it is highly probable heat-related weather events have been more consequential in the last decade, with wildfires becoming more common as global climate change leads to drier weather in some states, particularly California.
+This report concludes by noting that further study is necessary, and that it would be particularly worthwhile expanding the analysis to the present day.
+For example, it is highly probable heat-related weather events have been more consequential in the last decade, with wildfires becoming more common as global climate change leads to drier weather in some U.S. states, particularly California.

 <h1 align="Center"> **Part 2: Data Processing and Cleaning** </h1>

 After loading our data, we look at some general descriptive statistics of the data set.
-We see it has 902,297 observations across 37 variables.
-Converting the data in the column named BGN_DATE to a format readable by R as an actual data and not a character string, we can then also see that the data begins on Jan.
-3rd, 1950, and ends at Nov.
+We see it has $902,297$ observations across $37$ variables.
+Converting the data in the column named BGN_DATE to a format readable by R as an actual date and not a character string, we can then also see that the data begins on Jan.
+3rd, 1950, and ends on Nov.
 30th, 2011.

 ```r
 stormdata$BGN_DATE <- mdy_hms(stormdata$BGN_DATE)